olivier-boisard/french_tarot/README.md

 scores would tend to be closer.
 Same experiment was run with 10000 games per experiments and results were similar.

-## With trained agent for bidding
+## With trained agent for bid phase
-We tested having a DQN-based agent for the bidding phase.
+We tested having a neural network based agent for the bidding phase.
 It was trained on 200000 games.
 Everything else being random, the agent would have better chance by not "taking the game", hence we would expect the agent to collapse to the trivial solution of always passing.
 We test two different types of networks:
 - angelica: simple feedforward net without weight sharing